-I was never excited about insects.
+I was not as excited about insects in my school days.
 During my undergraduate years, I volunteered to join a project with Dr. Ramana Athreya (IISER Pune, India) in the rain forests of Arunachal Pradesh (India).
 This motivated me to appreciate the diversity and function in nature.
 I remember getting excited at the sight of an animal/plant that I had never seen before.
 Ants were the most common ones.
-So, I naturally had a proclivity towards ants.
-I started observing them on our institute campus.
-Read a few interesting studies about them.
-During this process, I wanted to find answers to a few questions.
+So, I naturally had an inclication towards ants.
+I started observing them on our institute campus, and read a few interesting studies about them.
+During this process, I wanted to find answers to some questions.
 Thus, my explorations began: I studied navigation, ant-insect mutualism and natural history of ants that are found around the campus.
 Some of them were later published as research articles.

 For my Master’s thesis, I worked in the lab of Prof. Raghavendra Gadagkar (IISc, Bangalore), where I studied mate and nest mate recognition in a tropical wasp.
 This helped broaden my interests in Ecology, Evolution and Behaviour, and motivated me to pursue research.
 For my PhD, I am investigating the effects of miniaturisation in ants on their visual navigation.